May 02, 2026 / 15 min read / by Stephan Schielke / slop-free guarantee / llm.md

 The bug was introduced in kernel 4.14 back in 2017 and has been lurking there for nine years.
 That means:

-- Every container and Virtual Machine (VM) (Docker, Podman, LXC, KVM guests all share the host kernel's page cache; a compromised container = a compromised host.
+• Every container and VM (Docker, Podman, LXC, KVM guests all share the host kernel's page cache; a compromised container = a compromised host.
 That includes all your random ass Model Context Protocol (MCP) docker containers not using the Docker MCP Gateway)

 For the full technical deep-dive, the original research team has the best resources (obviously) but screw those guys.
 Instead if you wanna dive deeper, see: